srgchrksv/firestore-dynamodb/readme.md

 DYNAMODB_TABLE=
 ```

-finally set bath size in .env for ingestion and loading
+finally set batch size in .env for ingestion and loading
 ```bash
 BATCH_SIZE=
 ```